 How to implement automated patch management

 There are plenty of options available for automated patch management.
-Integrating your automated patch management software with other MSP tooling, such as remote access and ticketing, can be a great way to streamline operations and limit tool sprawl.
-Syncro, an all-in-one integrated MSP platform, helps directly address this use case.
+Integrating your automated patch management tool with other MSP tools, such as remote access and ticketing management, can be a great way to streamline operations and limit tool sprawl.

-• Maintain a detailed asset inventory.
-Syncro has robust asset management capabilities that automatically sync asset data on a regular basis.
-This allows MSPs to centralize their assets and maintain visibility for other steps in the patch management process.
+- Maintain a detailed asset inventory.
+Syncro has robust asset management capabilities that automatically sync asset data.
+This allows MSPs to easily find any asset, review its status, and see its patch management history.

-• Detect patch status.
+- Detect patch status.
 MSPs can use Syncro to identify missing Windows patches and install them remotely.
-You can even view failed, rejected (Windows policy was set to reject), and recently installed patches.
+You can even view failed, rejected, and recently installed patches.